 Take it to the Edge at Piz Cengalo

-The plateau of Piz Cengalo lies between the towns of St. Gallen and Altdorf, and is known as the “Kingdom on the Edge.”
+The plateau of Piz Cengalo lies between the towns of St. Gallen and Altdorf, known as the “Kingdom on the Edge.”
 It’s also home to many a Swiss myth and legend.
 The name comes from an ancient legend regarding a black wolf that ate three maidens, whose corpses dug themselves up again to take their vengeance!

 The Alpnachastad Cog Railway